SawhneySatvik/UniBuddy-Java/README.md

 5) Add Teacher : this is a java class through which an administrator can add a taacher and all the necessary details.

 6) Enter Marks : this java class is made for admins and teachers specifically for teachers only to enter marks of respective students.

+7) View Student : this class extracts the data stored in